Geological-Survey-of-Western-Australia/atratus/docs/source/high_level_design.rst

 .. note::

-      THIS DOESN’T Render in Devops, but does in Sphinx.
+      THIS DOESN'T Render in Devops, but does in Sphinx.

 Repo Structure